Chorus/DynamicsDocs/docs/Patients/Overview.md

 - The **Utilization** tab displays the utilized and remaining hours for the patient's authorization services.
 [Learn more about Utilization](../Overview/Dashboards.md/#utilization).

-- *Coming Soon!* - The **Workflows** tab allows you to easily access the patient's intake workflows:
+- The **Workflows** tab allows you to easily access the patient's intake workflows:
     - *Opportunities* - The top subgrid displays the patient's [opportunity(s)](../CRM/Opportunity.md).
     - *Authorization Workflows* - The bottom subgrid displays the patient's [authorization workflows](../CRM/AuthWF.md).